 Forecasted to fall below 4% in 2018, the unemployment rate hasn’t been this low since 1969.
 While such low unemployment numbers symbolize a strong labor market, they also symbolize an extremely tight one.
-And in the midst of President Trump tooting his horn about the bright economic forecast for 2018, many professionals are just hoping to find a job.
+And in the midst of President Trump tooting his horn about the bright outlook for the economy, many professionals are just hoping to find a job.

 Fortunately, there is good news for job seekers.
 The Bureau of Labor Statistics has released its forecast on the fastest-growing jobs for 2018, and rest assured it’s a promising list.
 These eight, fast-growing professions all come with a median salary of $75,000 or more.

 1. Postsecondary teachers

 Although a Ph.D. is typically required to become a postsecondary teacher at a university, a master’s degree is usually accepted to instruct at a community college.
 As many of us know, a teacher’s work is never finished in the classroom.
 Much of the paperwork and planning takes place after hours.
 Furthermore, a passion for teaching seems to be the driving force of educators from the kindergarten level all the way through college.

 Next: A job for those with an analytical mind